FRC-1294/git-lectures/assignments/Assign1.md

 # 1- How to play AI-based tic-tac-toe
+- Navigate to `git-lectures/assignments/tic-tac-toe-js` folder

 - Use your browser to open index.html file.
-On windows and Mac doube-click on assignments\assign1\index.html file should work
+On windows and Mac doube-click on `assignments\tic-tac-toe-js\index.html` file should work

 - The tic-tac-toe program should work out-of-the-box